-Every student in a Texas public school who entered grade 9 in the 2014-15 school year and thereafter will graduate under the "foundation graduation program."
-Within the foundation graduation program are "endorsements," which are paths of interest that include Science, Technology, Engineering, and Mathematics (STEM); Business and Industry; Public Services; Arts and Humanities; and Multidisciplinary Studies.
+Every Texas public school student will graduate under the foundation graduation program.
+The foundation graduation program features endorsements, which are paths of interest that include:

+- Science, Technology, Engineering, and Mathematics (STEM);

+- Business and Industry;

+- Public Service:

+- Arts and Humanities; and

+- Multidisciplinary Studies.

 Endorsements earned by a student will be noted on the student's transcript.

-The foundation graduation program also involves the term "distinguished level of achievement," which reflects the completion of at least one endorsement and Algebra II as one of the required advanced mathematics credits.
-A Personal Graduation Plan will be completed for each high school student.
+A student can complete the foundation graduation program with a "distinguished level of achievement," which reflects the completion of at least one endorsement and Algebra II as one of the required advanced mathematics credits.

+A Personal Graduation Plan will be completed for each high school student, as described on page .

-State law and rules prohibit a student from graduating solely under the foundation graduation program without an endorsement unless, after the student's sophomore year, the student and student's parent are advised of the specific benefits of graduating with an endorsement and submit written permission to the school counselor for the student to graduate without an endorsement.
-A student who anticipates graduating under the foundation graduation program without an endorsement and who wishes to attend a four-year university or college after graduation must carefully consider whether this will satisfy the admission requirements of the student's desired college or university.
+State law generally prohibits a student from graduating solely under the foundation graduation program without an endorsement.
+However, after the student's sophomore year, the student and student's parent may request that the student graduate without an endorsement.
+The district will advise the student and the student's parent of the specific benefits of graduating with an endorsement.
+The student and the student's parent must then submit written permission to the school counselor for the student to graduate without an endorsement.
+A student who wishes to attend a four-year university or college after graduation must carefully consider whether graduation under the foundation program without an endorsement will satisfy the admission requirements of the student's desired college or university.

-Graduating under the foundation graduation program will also provide opportunities to earn "performance acknowledgments" that will be acknowledged on a student's transcript.

-Performance acknowledgments are available for outstanding performance in bilingualism and biliteracy, in a dual credit course, on an AP or IB examination, on certain national college preparatory and readiness or college entrance examinations, or for earning a state recognized or nationally or internationally recognized license or certificate.
-The criteria for earning these performance acknowledgments are prescribed by state rules, and the school counselor can provide more information about these acknowledgments.
+A student graduating under the foundation graduation program can also earn performance acknowledgments on his or her transcript.
+Performance acknowledgments are available for outstanding performance in bilingualism and biliteracy, in a dual credit course, on an AP examination, on certain national college preparatory and readiness or college entrance examinations, or for earning a license or certificate recognized at the state, national, or international level.
+The school counselor can provide more information about these acknowledgments.

 A student is not required to complete an Algebra II course to graduate under the foundation graduation program, and the district will annually notify a student's parent of this fact.
-However, the student and parent should be aware that not taking Algebra II will make a student ineligible for automatic admission to four-year public universities and colleges in Texas and for certain financial aid and grants while attending those institutions.
+However, not taking Algebra II will make a student ineligible for automatic admission to four-year public universities and colleges in Texas and for certain financial aid and grants while attending those institutions.